by anthony on 03/29/11 at 9:50 pm

 You need to know how well your website focuses on potential customers.
 You can calculate your customer focus ratio by using the We We Calculator.
 It analyzes the copy on your site and weighs the number of customer focused words, such as “you” and “your” against self-focused words, such as “I”, “we”, “our”, “us” and your company name.
 If you have a high customer focus ratio, your website copy isn’t something you have to worry about.
 If you have a low customer focus ratio, you should consider rewriting your website copy so that it focuses more on the user and their benefits.
 Once you’re done, you can calculate the customer focus ratio of your copy by using the We We Text Tool.

-The focus of your website’s headlines and copy matter when it comes getting customers and selling products.
-If you focus on your product and yourself too much, users won’t see the value you offer and leave your site.
-But when you focus on your users and the how your product benefits them, they’ll have something to rave about in today’s social media society.
+The focus of your website’s headlines and copy matter when it comes getting users and selling products.
+If you focus on yourself too much, users won’t see the value you offer and leave your site.
+But when you focus on your users and the how your product benefits them, they’ll have something more to rave about on social media than themselves.